-The coefficient δ measures the distortion of the CAPM relation as estimated by the empiricist relative to the true CAPM in (15).
-In our model, the zero-beta portfolio always has positive expected excess returns, and thus the empiricist perceives a flat Securities Market Line (SML) with a positive intercept.
+The coefficient δ measures the distortion of the CAPM relation, as estimated by the empiricist, relative to the true CAPM in (15).
+In our model, the zero-beta portfolio always has positive expected excess returns.
+Thus the empiricist perceives a flat Securities Market Line (SML) with a positive intercept.
 Notably, Black (1972) writes that dispersed information "does not change the structure of capital asset prices in any significant way."
-12 But in
+But in the context of our model, this argument is incorrect since Proposition 4 shows that dispersed information, in fact, has precisely the same effect as that of borrowing constraints.